 Picking out your name and niche go hand and hand.
-It’s a great idea to pick a name that fits in your niche.
-For example, if I wanted to start a Mommy blog I meant consider a name such as “The Creative Mommy” because I am a creative person as well as a mommy.
-So that blog name would fit perfect into my brand and personality.
+It’s a great idea to pick a name that fits your niche.
+For example, if I wanted to start a Mommy blog I might consider a name such as “The Creative Mommy” because I am a creative person as well as a mommy.
+So that blog name would fit perfectly into my brand and personality.

-In my personal experience, niches that can make great amount money in a short amount of time are Personal Finance (ways to make extra money, how to become debt free), Frugal living( how to live a frugal life, coupons), Fitness (ways to lose weight and eat healthy), Make Money from a business ( how to start a money making blog, how to grow your business online), Mommy topics (children, family life), Pregnancy (breastfeeding tips, pregnancy knowledge, and tips).
+In my personal experience, niches that can make a great amount of money in a short amount of time are Personal Finance (ways to make extra money, how to become debt-free), Frugal living( how to live a frugal life, coupons), Fitness (ways to lose weight and eat healthily), Make Money from a business ( how to start a money-making blog, how to grow your business online), Mommy topics (children, family life), Pregnancy (breastfeeding tips, pregnancy knowledge, and tips).

 3. Map Out Your Brand (colors, logo, text font)

 Alright!
 You picked out a brand name and decided on a niche so now you can focus on your brand colors and logo.
 So when picking out your brand colors it’s a great idea to pick 2 to 3 colors that you will use for your website and social media branding.
 A great example of this is from Allison from Wonderlass.